trys/trysv4/site/content/blog/state-of-the-browser-2018.md

 Christian Heilmann started off the final three impassioned talks on a better, progressive web.

-Developer convenience and a desire to release often trump performance.
+Developer convenience and a desire to release quickly often trump performance.
 When you're constantly AB testing, changing interfaces and pushing updates, nothing stays around long enough to be improved.
-The `#divFest` Sara Vieira talked about is rarely around for enough time to be spotted, nor is it noticed by our current crop of tools.
+The `#divFest` Sara talked about is rarely around for enough time to be spotted, nor is it noticed by our current crop of tools.

-Our online resources (👀 looking at you Stack Overflow) favour the how over the why.
+Our online resources (👀 looking at you Stack Overflow) favour the **how over the why**.
 How can we encourage learning to those who need it?

 Being a web expert is less exciting than being a full stack developer.
 Should we be specialising more?